 Pre-entries and donations are strongly encouraged.
-Last year we had teams that couldn’t afford the total fee, and others who donated hundreds of dollars more than their calculated fee.
+In past years we had teams that couldn’t afford the total fee, and others who donated hundreds of dollars more than their calculated fee.
 We will work around all of this.
 Just come ride, volunteer, have fun, or support, we don’t care.

 The total cost per team puts the individual cost cheaper than a lot of other mountain biking events.
 No parking fees or other hidden costs.
-Outside of insurance and the hall rental, everything else goes directly to Anthony's wheelchair.
+Outside of insurance and the hall rental, everything else goes directly to Steve Cassiday.
 We charge no administrative costs.
 We don’t compensate ourselves.

-Awards given for sportsmanship and fun-factor.
+Awards given for sportsmanship, costumes, and fun-factor.
 We will probably mention the lap leader.